-While I am driven by justice and assuring people’s rights, my true passion lies in helping individuals and groups communicate, collaboratively solve problems and strengthen connections and relationships.
-I am a Certified Mediator with the Center for Dialog & Resolution in Pierce County, WA and with the Interlocal Conflict Resolution Group in King County, WA.
-In this role I have helped many hundreds of people have important conversations around family issues, work situations, neighborhood concerns, housing (foreclosure, landlord/tenant) and disputes brought to small claims court.
-I am also a Facilitator, working with groups to develop understanding, build teams and resolve issues that stand in the way of productivity and excellence, and a Conflict Coach, working with individuals to develop their skills and strategies for dealing with conflict.
+My passion lies in helping individuals and groups communicate, collaboratively solve problems and strengthen connections and relationships.
+I am a certified mediator and a facilitator with the Center for Dialog & Resolution in Pierce County, WA and with the Interlocal Conflict Resolution Group in King County, WA.
+In these roles I have helped many hundreds of people have important conversations around family issues, work situations, neighborhood concerns, housing (foreclosure, landlord/tenant) and disputes brought to small claims court.
+I am also a Conflict Coach, working with individuals to develop their skills and strategies for dealing with conflict.

-I am a compassionate listener and a creative strategist, skilled at diffusing conflict and promoting empathy.
-I look forward to helping people see the opportunity in disagreement and the potential in conflict.
-While it is hard work, having the important conversations in your life can be liberating and rewarding and make your life more manageable and enjoyable.
-Developing new ways to communicate can be life-changing.
+Listening with compassion, diffusing conflict and promoting empathy are central to my approach, as is creativity and helping people finding unique ways to resolve issues.
+There is opportunity in disagreement and the potential in conflict.
+While it is hard work, having the important conversations in your life can be liberating and rewarding.
+Developing new ways to communicate can make your life more manageable and enjoyable.